László Nemes: Political beliefs

 On March 15, 2024, Nemes shared a public statement with The Guardian condemning Jonathan Glazer's acceptance speech for The Zone of Interest winning Best International Feature at the 96th Academy Awards.
 In his speech, Glazer stated he and producer James Wilson stood "... as men who refute their Jewishness and the Holocaust being hijacked by an occupation which has led to conflict for so many innocent people, whether the victims of October 7 in Israel or the ongoing attack on Gaza."
 Nemes stated that Glazer "... should have stayed silent instead of revealing he has no understanding of history and the forces undoing civilization, before or after the Holocaust..." and accused him of resorting to "talking points disseminated by propaganda meant to eradicate, at the end, all Jewish presence from the Earth."
 Nemes also suggested that the choice in the film to focus on the perpetrators of the Holocaust rather than the victims related to Glazer's speech, writing "[M]aybe it all makes sense, ironically... there is absolutely no Jewish presence on screen in The Zone of Interest.
 Let us all be shocked by the Holocaust, safely in the past, and not see how the world might eventually, one day, finish Hitler’s job - in the name of progress and endless good."

-Nearly 18 months later, during the press conference of Orphan (2025) at the 82nd Venice International Film Festival, when questioned about his stance on the ongoing genocide in Gaza and his remarks about Glazer in early 2024, Nemes stated "The big question for me – in film, in art, but also in everyday life – are you a humanist or an anti-humanist?" and concluded "It’s intertwined.
+Nearly 18 months later, during the press conference of Orphan (2025) at the 82nd Venice International Film Festival, when questioned about his stance on the Gaza war and his remarks about Glazer in early 2024, Nemes stated "The big question for me – in film, in art, but also in everyday life – are you a humanist or an anti-humanist?" and concluded "It’s intertwined.
 We have seen in the 20th century what it can produce in the heart of civilization… we know what it can produce in the future.
 So, the real question is, where is the humanism in what we do?
 As a filmmaker, that’s my responsibility".